jmejia8/Metaheuristics.jl/paper/paper.md

 julia> bounds = [-10ones(5) 10ones(5)]

-julia> result = optimize(f, bounds)
+julia> result = optimize(f, bounds, DE(CR=0.5))
 +=========== RESULT ==========+
-  iteration: 543
+  iteration: 550
     minimum: 0
-  minimizer: [1.9910474007386918e-10,... , 4.058906169667879e-9]
+  minimizer: [-1.5469066028117595e-9,..., 3.797322900567224e-9]
-    f calls: 19005
+    f calls: 27500
- total time: 0.1169 s
+ total time: 0.0388 s
 stop reason: Small difference of objective function values.
 +============================+
 ```

 `optimize(f, bounds, OPTIMIZER)` is used to approximate an optimal solution, where `OPTIMIZER` can be selected from the implemented metaheuristics (see **Table 1**).
+Note that `OPTIMIZER` is a stochastic procedure and therefore each run may show different outputs.

-Finally, It is encouraged to read the  [documentation](https://jmejia8.github.io/Metaheuristics.jl/stable/) for more details, options, and examples.
+Finally, it is encouraged to read the [documentation](https://jmejia8.github.io/Metaheuristics.jl/stable/) for more details, options, and examples.

 # Acknowledgements